Skip to main content

 Students from schools participating in the Visiting Student Learning Opportunities (VSLO) Program (only apply once, either by VSLO or paper, not both):

-Our AY 25-26 international visiting clinical elective catalog is available in the VSLO system.
+The VSLO system will open for AY 26-27 on January 12, 2026.
+However, paper applications are the preferred method of application (see below).
+Calendar dates 2/9/26 - 4/5/26 are not available for application.
 Please be aware that slot availability changes on a daily and weekly basis and cannot be guaranteed.
 You may only apply to two clinical electives.
-If more clinical elective requests are submitted, only your first and second choices will be reviewed.
-Dates for clinical electives must be in accordance with the UPSOM rotation schedule (period date information can be found on the application form) and no special accommodations or exceptions will be made to change these dates.
+If more than two clinical elective requests are submitted, only your first and second choices will be reviewed.
+Dates for clinical electives must be in accordance with the UPSOM rotation schedule (elective date information can be found on our application form below) and no special accommodations or exceptions will be made to change these dates.
 Pre-requisites are for UPSOM students and not for international visiting students.
 Once your clinical elective rotation has been confirmed, please be advised that no change/date adjustments will be permitted.
 Students whose home institution participate in the program will be able to view our catalog for clinical electives directly through the VSLO® Program for Institutions | AAMC.
-Due to FERPA regulations we will not engage with any family members regarding your clinical elective application determination and/or payment requirements, we will only engage with students that have applied to our program.
+Due to FERPA regulations we will not engage with any family members regarding any student's clinical elective application determination and/or payment requirements.
+Engagement will only occur with students that have applied to our program.

-Students from schools not participating in the VSLO program (only apply once, either by VSLO or paper, not both):
+PREFERRED METHOD OF APPLICATION: Students from schools not participating in the VSLO program (only apply once, either by VSLO or paper, not both):

-1. We have a searchable course catalog for the offered AY 25-26 clinical electives.
-You can also access the catalog on the second page of our paper application (downloadable above).
+1. We have a searchable course catalog for the offered AY 26-27 clinical electives.
+Calendar dates 2/9/26 - 4/5/26 are not available for application.
+You can also access the course catalog on the second page of our paper application (downloadable above).
 Be aware that any available slot can change on a daily and/or weekly basis so we cannot guarantee slot availability.
-These slots are filled by UPSOM, domestic visiting and international visiting students.
+These slots are filled in this order: (1) UPSOM students; (2) domestic visiting students; and (3) international visiting students.
 We encourage you to apply for the clinical electives in which you plan to make your career.
-Dates for clinical electives must be in accordance with the UPSOM rotation schedule (dates can be found on application form) and no special accommodations or exceptions will be made to change these dates.
-Should you apply with dates that are not congruent with the listed period dates your application will be rejected.
+Pre-requisites are for UPSOM students and not for international visiting students.
+Dates for clinical electives must be in accordance with the UPSOM rotation schedule (elective dates can be found on the application form) and no special accommodations or exceptions will be made to change dates that are not congruent with UPSOM's rotation schedule.
+Should you apply with dates that are not congruent with the listed elective dates your application will not be reviewed.
 You may only apply to two clinical electives.
-Once your clinical elective has been confirmed, please be advised that no change/date adjustments will be permitted.
+Please be aware that when you arrive for your approved clinical elective no special arrangements will be made for you to engage in a completely different clinical elective, so please do not ask the Global Health Dean or the UPMC coordinator.
+Students will only be allowed to engage in the clinical elective in which they were approved.
+No special accommodations or exceptions will be made.

 PLEASE NOTE (this is only for approved and paid electives): Cancellations made 60 days prior to the start of any approved and paid clinical elective will result in a 25% administrative fee deducted from the pro-rated tuition paid via Flywire.
 Therefore, reimbursement will only be for 75% of the paid pro-rated tuition.
 Cancellations made 30 days prior to the start of any approved and paid clinical elective will result in a 50% administrative fee deducted from the pro-rated tuition paid via Flywire.
 Therefore, reimbursement will only be for 50% of the paid pro-rated tuition.
-Reimbursements take up to a month to receive back to the payment platform originally paid via Flywire.
+Reimbursements take up to 2 months to receive back to the payment platform originally paid via Flywire.

 6. Your completed and signed AAMC Immunization form will need to be submitted with your application.
-Any vaccine series currently in process can be worked on after you apply, please just include a note on the form to clarify any situations of incomplete records.
+Any vaccine series currently in process can be worked on after you apply, please include a note on the form to clarify any situations of incomplete records.
 You can find additional information on the "information for required immunizations" listed in additional resources.
 Frequently asked questions regarding immunizations can be found on the AAMC website at: https://www.aamc.org/media/23446/download?attachment.

 8. All applications are reviewed on the strength of English proficiency, academic standing, statement of interest and the availability of the requested clinical elective.
-Your statement of interest should be 200 words or less about why you are interested in the University of Pittsburgh School of Medicine and the clinical electives in which you are applying.
+Your statement of interest should be 200 words or less about why you are interested in the University of Pittsburgh, School of Medicine and the clinical elective(s) in which you apply.
 This is another determining factor of acceptance.
 Please be aware that if you are applying for MED or SURG these are the most requested departments by UPSOM students, domestic visiting students as well as international visiting students.
-Once your clinical elective has been confirmed, please be advised that no change/date adjustment will be permitted.
+If accepted please be aware that no special accommodations or exceptions will be made to change elective dates or the clinical elective in which you were accepted.

-9. The USMLE Step 2 exam is a requirement to apply for a Psychiatric clinical elective.
+9. The USMLE Step 2 exam (do not send your Step 1 scores) is a requirement to apply for a Psychiatric clinical elective.
 However, it is suggested that you provide this when applying for other clinical electives as well.
 Make sure these are not encrypted with a password before you provide with your application.
-Test scores that are sent with an encryption password cannot be reviewed and may be the reason your application is not accepted.
-Do not provide Step 1 scores.
+Please make sure that reports are provided without password encryption.
+When you sign into your test site account, and save your test results directly from that platform, the document you send with your application is encrypted with this password and this information is unable to be saved by the MSRIS office for Global Health Dean application review.
+Test scores that are sent with an encryption password cannot be reviewed are the #2 reason that applications are denied.

 10. You must provide an up-to-date CV with a picture.